 - Students can use the eCashier payment plan to cover their tuition, fees and book costs if their financial aid is not awarded in time. eCashier payment deadlines must be met even if the student's financial aid has not been awarded.

 - Stay connected!
 Log into your MyNPC account regularly for important updates!
 Don't hesitate to call us if you have questions.

 - An FSA ID gives you access to Federal Student Aid’s online systems and can serve as your legal signature.
 Only create an FSA ID using your own personal information and for your own exclusive use.
 You are not authorized to create an FSA ID on behalf of someone else, including a family member.
 Misrepresentation of your identity to the federal government could result in criminal or civil penalties.
 If you are providing your parents' information, one parent must also apply for an FSA ID.

-- Learn more about the FAFSA at the Federal Student Aid website, the FAFSA Help page and online videos.
+- Learn more about the FAFSA at the Federal Student Aid website, the FAFSA Help page.
 It is recommended that you first PRINT out the FAFSA on the Web Worksheet to help you collect and organize your information.
 (Parent information is only required if you are dependent.)
 Once you have completed the paper worksheet, then return to the FAFSA website and complete the real online application.